 The parent of a student who is at least six (6) years of age and not more than eighteen (18) years of age, shall enroll and send his or her school-age minor to a public or regularly established private school during the school year of the district in which the student resides, unless exempted as indicated below.
 Attendance shall be in District schools or in some other district to which the student may legally be transferred, or in a regularly established private school.
-It is a class B misdemeanor for a parent to intentionally or without good cause fail to enroll a school-age minor in school, unless exempted as indicated below.
+Except for the period between March 17, 2021 and June 1, 2022, it is a class B misdemeanor for a parent to intentionally or without good cause fail to enroll a school-age minor in school, unless exempted as indicated below.
 The District shall report violations of this policy to the appropriate city, county, or district attorney.
+However, no such reports shall be made during the period from March 17, 2021 to June 1, 2022.